cc4v/odin-cc/README.md

 ## Features

-- Run as fast as C/C++/Rust without GC, and coding style is much fun just like scripting language.
+- Run as fast as C/C++/Rust without GC, and coding style is so much fun just like scripting language.
 (Thank to [Odin language](https://odin-lang.org/))
 - Works on Win/Mac/Linux, on D3D11/Metal/GL/WebGL2/WebGPU.
 (Thank to [Sokol framework](https://github.com/floooh/sokol))
 - APIs are similar to [openFrameworks](https://openframeworks.cc/) or [Processing](https://processing.org/).
 - You can use GL-compatible call using Sokol GL.
 (OpenGL 1.x style immediate-mode rendering API on top of sokol_gfx.h)